MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 > [!div class="button"]
 > [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode)

-Then, check our [Quickstart guide for step-by-step](quickstart?tabs=tabid-vscode) instructions for your first quantum program.
+Then, check our [quickstart guide](../quickstart?tabs=tabid-vscode) for step-by-step instructions for your first quantum program.

 ### Python ###

-If you are a Python user, check out our [Getting Started with Python and the Quantum Development Kit guide](xref:microsoft.quantum.install.python).
+If you are a Python user, check out our [getting started with Python and the Quantum Development Kit guide](xref:microsoft.quantum.install.python).

 ## Learn Quantum Computing with Q# ##